strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 <br>
 :::

 Database validations and settings are custom options passed directly onto the `tableBuilder` Knex.js function during schema migrations.
-They allow for a much more advanced degree of control for setting custom column settings.
-This is a very advanced and unstable API that is subject to change at any moment, please use it at your own risk!
-These options are set in a `column: {}` object per attribute.
+Database validations allow for an advanced degree of control for setting custom column settings.
+The following options are set in a `column: {}` object per attribute:

 | Parameter     | Type    | Description                                                                                   | Default |
 | ------------- | ------- | --------------------------------------------------------------------------------------------- | ------- |